 Price: Free (Premium Subscription $2.99)

 While we have new widgets coming in the market every day, each better than the previous one, there is a smart way to get your preference widgets.
 To achieve that, all you have to do is use Scriptable and code widget yourself.
 It might seem not easy at first, but once you get the hang of it, it becomes relatively easy.

 I have gotten used to Cardpointers and Begin.
 They surely top the list for me.
-Which are your preferred widgets for macOS Big Sur?
+Which are your preferred widgets for macOS Monterey?
 Let us know in the comment section below.